 1992 Community outreach services provided at Maningrida and Darwin.
 Mapping of town camps and drinking camps and the development of strong relationships with clients.

 1994 A 99-year lease of land was granted to CAAPS by the NT Government.

 1997 The unique purpose-built facility was officially opened on the 15th of August, continuing today to provide a comprehensive parenting and family wellbeing program for Aboriginal families from across the Northern Territory.

 2000 New training center/ office complex opened and additional family accommodation was built.

 2004 Dolly Garinyi Hostel was officially opened by Ms. Marion Scrymgour MLA Minister for Family and Community Services, on the 12th of May.

 2006 The Volatile Substance Abuse (VSA) Program was officially opened.
-The residential diversionary program run over eight weeks to support youth with skills to divert away from substance use, in particular the harmful affects of volatile substances.
+The residential diversionary program runs over eight weeks to support youth with skills to divert away from substance use, in particular the harmful effects of volatile substances.

 2010 The organisation secured funding to engage a Registered Nurse with AOD expertise to identify medical and health risks for all clients accessing CAAPS Services.